redis/redis-io/views/documentation.md

 Credits
 ---

 Redis is maintained and developed by [Salvatore Sanfilippo](http://twitter.com/antirez).
-[Pieter Noordhuis](http://twitter.com/pnoordhuis) provided a very significant amount of code and ideas to both the Redis core and a number of client libraries.
+In the past [Pieter Noordhuis](http://twitter.com/pnoordhuis) and [Matt Stancliff](https://matt.sh) provided a very significant amount of code and ideas to both the Redis core and client libraries.

 The full list of Redis contributors can be found in the [Redis contributors page at Github](https://github.com/antirez/redis/graphs/contributors).
 However there are other forms of contributions such as ideas, testing, and bug reporting.
 When possible this contributions are acknowledged in the commit messages.
 The [mailing list archives](http://groups.google.com/group/redis-db) and the [Github issues page](https://github.com/antirez/redis/issues) are good sources to find people active in the Redis community providing ideas and helping other users.

 Sponsors
 ---

-The work [Salvatore Sanfilippo](http://antirez.com) does in order to develop Redis is sponsored by [Pivotal](http://gopivotal.io).
-In the past the Redis project was sponsored and accepted donations from other companies that are listed in the [Sponsors page](/topics/sponsors).
+The work [Salvatore Sanfilippo](http://antirez.com) does in order to develop Redis is sponsored by [Redis Labs](http://redislabs.com).
+Other sponsors and past sponsors of the Redis project are listed in the [Sponsors page](/topics/sponsors).

 License, Trademark and Logo
 ---